Automated Market Making and Loss-Versus-Rebalancing: Model

 \section{Model}

 In what follows, we describe the frictionless, continuous-time Black-Scholes setting of our model.

-\textbf{\textsf{Assets.}} Fix a filtered probability space $\big(\Omega,\Fscr,\{\Fscr_t\}_{t\geq 0},\Q\big)$ where $\Q$ is a risk-neutral or equivalent martingale measure, satisfying the usual assumptions.
-Suppose there are two assets,\footnote{This assumption is without loss of generality, we describe the multi-dimensional case where there are $n \geq 2$ assets, none of which need be the num\'eraire, in Appendix~\ref{sec:multidim}.} a risky asset $x$ and a num\'eraire asset $y$.
+\paraheader{Assets.} Fix a filtered probability space $\big(\Omega,\Fscr,\{\Fscr_{t}\}_{t\geq0},\Q\big)$ where $\Q$ is a risk-neutral or equivalent martingale measure, satisfying the usual assumptions.
+Suppose there are two assets,\footnote{This assumption is without loss of generality, we describe the multi-dimensional case where there are $n\geq2$ assets, none of which need be the num\'eraire, in \Cref{subsec:multidim}.} a risky asset $x$ and a num\'eraire asset $y$.
 Without loss of generality, assume that the risk-free rate is zero.
-Working over continuous times $t \in \R_+$, assume that there is observable external market price $P_t$ at each time $t$.
-The price $P_t$ evolves exogenously according to a geometric Brownian motion that is a continuous $\Q$-martingale, i.e.,
+There is an infinitely deep centralized exchange, where the risky asset can be traded with zero fees.
+The price on the centralized exchange is observable, and evolves exogenously according to a geometric Brownian motion that is a continuous $\Q$-martingale, i.e.,

-with volatility $\sigma > 0$, and where $B_t^\Q$ is a $\Q$-Brownian motion.\footnote{Subject to appropriate technical conditions, we could allow for considerably more general dynamics, for example allowing the risk-free rate and volatility to be adapted random processes rather than fixed values.
-We focus on a baseline Black-Scholes model for maximum clarity.}
+with a stochastic volatility process\footnote{Volatility will be an important input in the analysis that follows.
+A natural question is how to calibrate volatility as a model parameter.
+As in the general application of Black-Scholes style models, for \emph{ex ante} analysis of a possible future LP position, an implied volatility is the appropriate input.
+On the other hand, for \emph{ex post} LP return performance analysis as in \Cref{sec:empirics}, a historical or realized volatility is appropriate.} given by $\sigma_t>0$, and where $B_{t}^{\Q}$ is a $\Q$-Brownian motion.

+\paraheader{CFMM pool.} The state of a constant function market maker (CFMM) pool is characterized by the reserves $(x,y)\in\R_{+}^{2}$, which describe the current holdings of the pool in terms of the risky asset and the num\'eraire, respectively.
+Define the feasible set of reserves \Cscr\ according to

+where $f\colon\Rp^{2}\rightarrow\R$ is referred to as the \emph{bonding function} or \emph{invariant}, and $L\in\R$ is a constant.
+In other words, the feasible set is a level set of the bonding function.
+The pool is defined by a smart contract which allows an agent to transition the pool reserves from the current state $(x_{0},y_{0})\in\Cscr$ to any other point $(x_{1},y_{1})\in\Cscr$ in the feasible set, so long as the agent contributes the difference $(x_{1}-x_{0},y_{1}-y_{0})$ into the pool; see \Cref{fig:cfmm-transition}.